smart-data-models/dataModel.Agrifood/AgriParcel/doc/spec.md

 [Open License](https://github.com/smart-data-models//dataModel.Agrifood/blob/master/AgriParcel/LICENSE.md)
 [document generated automatically](https://docs.google.com/presentation/d/e/2PACX-1vTs-Ng5dIAwkg91oTTUdt8ua7woBXhPnwavZ0FxgR8BsAI_Ek3C5q97Nd94HS8KhP-r_quD4H0fgyt3/pub?start=false&loop=false&delayms=3000#slide=id.gb715ace035_0_60)
 Global description: **This entity contains a harmonised description of a generic parcel of land.
 This entity is primarily associated with the agricultural vertical and related IoT applications.**
-version: 0.0.2
+version: 0.0.4

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `area`: The area of the parcel nominally in square meters.  - `areaServed`: The geographic area where a service or offered item is provided  - `belongsTo`: Entity the item belongs to  - `category`: The category of the parcel of land e.g.: **arable, grassland, vineyard, orchard, mixed crop, lowland, upland, set-aside, forestry, wetland.**  - `cropStatus`: Enum:'seeded, justBorn, growing, maturing, readyForHarvesting'.
 A choice from an enumerated list describing the crop planting status  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAgriCrop`: Reference to the crop associated with this parcel  - `hasAgriParcelChildren`: Related sub AgriParcel records to which this entity relates  - `hasAgriParcelParent`: Reference to the parent AgriParcel  - `hasAgriSoil`: Reference to the soil associated with this parcel of land  - `hasDevices`: Reference to the IoT devices associated with this parcel i.e. sensors, controls.  - `id`: Unique identifier of the entity  - `lastPlantedAt`: Indicates the date when the crop was last planted  - `location`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `ownedBy`: Owner (Person or Organization) of the item  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource`: List of IDs the current entity may have in external applications  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAgriCrop`: Reference to the crop associated with this parcel  - `hasAgriParcelChildren`: Related sub AgriParcel records to which this entity relates  - `hasAgriParcelParent`: Reference to the parent AgriParcel  - `hasAgriSoil`: Reference to the soil associated with this parcel of land  - `hasDevices`: Reference to the IoT devices associated with this parcel i.e. sensors, controls.  - `id`: Unique identifier of the entity  - `irrigationSystemType`: Enum: 'Surface irrigation', 'Localized irrigation', 'Drip irrigation', 'Sprinkler irrigation', 'Center pivot irrigation', 'Lateral move irrigation', 'Sub-irrigation', 'Manual irrigation'.
+Based on common types of irrigation systems as defined by Centers for Disease Control and Prevention (CDC): https://www.cdc.gov/healthywater/other/agricultural/types.html  - `lastPlantedAt`: Indicates the date when the crop was last planted  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `ownedBy`: Owner (Person or Organization) of the item  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource`: List of IDs the current entity may have in external applications  - `seeAlso`: list of uri pointing to additional resources about the item  - `soilTextureType`: Enum: 'Sands', 'Loamy sands', 'Sandy loams', 'Loam', 'Silt loam', 'Silt', 'Sandy clay loam', 'Clay loam', 'Silty clay loam', 'Sandy clay', 'Silty clay', 'Clay'.
+Based on the soil texture classification of the United States Department of Agriculture (USDA): https://www.nrcs.usda.gov/wps/portal/nrcs/detailfull/soils/ref/?cid=nrcs142p2_054262  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type.
 It has to be AgriParcel
 Required properties
 - `area`  - `hasAgriCrop`  - `id`  - `location`  - `type`
 This entity is primarily associated with the agricultural vertical and related IoT applications.